codebangla/strapstone-frontend/README.md

-# Frontend
+# Strapstone

-Strapstone is a Job portal Prototype application which is developed using Angular 13, ASP.NET Core 5.0 and SQL Server 14.
+This is a Job portal Prototype application which is developed using Angular 13, ASP.NET Core 5.0 and SQL Server 14.

 ## How to run